Woman Ordering Ride

 The vast majority of these investors are private equity and venture capital firms, along with a few venture arms of public companies (like Google, Mercedes, American Express, and IAC).

-Turo was originally founded as RelayRides and was launched in June 2010 by Shelby Clark.
+Turo was originally founded as RelayRides in June 2010 by Shelby Clark.
 He started the company with his Harvard Business School classmates Nabeel Al-Kady and Tara Reeves.

-It was subsequently taken over by Andre Haddad and moved from Boston to San Francisco in late 2010.
-Andre Haddad still acts as the company CEO.
+Andre Haddad took over as CEO of the startup and moved it from Boston to San Francisco in 2011.
+In 2015, he rebranded RelayRides to Turo.
+Haddad still acts as the company CEO.

 The company has been providing quarterly updates on its performance since filing its S-1 in 2022.